 From Bucharest, Romania

 Okay, if you want to talk about underrated countries, I can talk your ear off about Romania.
 I’ve had the chance to hit all the big hitters in Europe (places like Greece, Italy, England, etc) but I love love love Romania and am pretty jealous that you can spend a semester volunteering in Romania in the orphanage program there.
-But our volunteers living in Romania can get a non-stop flight for around $115 from the artsy capital of Bucharest to Chania which is ah-mazing.
+As an added bonus, our volunteers living in Romania can get a non-stop flight for around $115 from the artsy capital of Bucharest to Chania which is ah-mazing.

-A Few Other European Gems
+From A Few Other European Gems

 When you’re volunteering with ILP, volunteers have vacation time to run all around Europe, hitting places like Italy, Spain, Sweden, Finland, Austria, Poland, France, Hungary, and more … and several of your favorite European cities have flights to Chania for around $100-$150.
 Score.